JustHarsh/Drug_Discovery-COVID-19/README.md

 **TLDR:** I failed MANY times before achieving some meaningful results.

 # About Me
-My name is **Harsh Darji** and I am from India.
-I've been **interseted in AI for the past 3 years**.
-I am **completley self-taught**.
-I went on YouTube and some courses online and learned all this. **My country's detoriating condition due to the Novel Corona Virus was the biggest motivation for me to start working on this project in the first place.** I love helping people and I thought that this was the perfect opportunity for me to contribute.
+I am **Harsh Darji** from India.
+I've been **interseted in AI for quite few years now**.
+I went on YouTube and some courses online and learned all this.
+I am **completley self-taught**. **My country's detoriating condition due to the Novel Corona Virus was the biggest motivation for me to start working on this project in the first place.** I love helping people and I thought that this was the perfect opportunity for me to contribute.

 You can contact me at harshdarji750@gmail.com to have a little chat about the project.